stevezhengshiqi/OS-X-Null-Ethernet/README.md

 ### Providing the MAC address:

 Obviously the kext cannot provide a real MAC address from the device.
 Instead it just reports the MAC address you provide.
+A good practice is to follow Organizationally Unique Identifier (OUI) to spoof real Apple, Inc. interface.

 The MAC address provided to the system from this kext is determined as follows:

-- the default MAC address is 01:02:03:04:05:06
+- the default MAC address is 00:16:CB:01:02:03

 - if there is a MAC-address property provided in NullEthernet.kext/Contents/Info.plist (or if using the injector, in NullEthernetInjector.kext/Contents/Info.plist), that one is used.
 By default, there is no MAC-address specified in NullEthernet.kext/Contents/Info.plist.

 - if loading from ACPI (DSDT patch), a method called MAC can provide a MAC address.
 The return value must be a buffer of exactly 6-bytes.
-The default in patch.txt is 11:22:33:44:55:66
+The default in patch.txt is 00:16:CB:00:11:22

 - lastly, the provider (parent object of the kext), can provide a MAC address as a property named "RM,MAC-address".
 This property is usually set via a _DSM method in the DSDT.
 For example, here is an example patch that works on the HP ProBook for its built-in Ethernet device: